Mahmouuuddd/face_recognition/README.md

 This code is a face recognition part of my Sara project

+First make a folder named registered and a folder inside with the name pre

 Modules:
 1. cv_version:
 Purpose: Combines face detection, registration, and recognition using OpenCV and face_recognition libraries.